-- South West Trains and Network Rail are upgrading the infrastructure at London Waterloo station to accommodate longer trains, increase passenger capacity at the station and improve the overall passenger experience.
-The improvements will mean more seats, longer trains and a bigger station. - From 5 28 August 2017 platforms one to nine will be closed in order to extend platforms one to four.
+- South West Trains and Network Rail are upgrading the infrastructure at London Waterloo station to accommodate longer trains and increase passenger capacity at the station, thereby improving the passenger experience.
+The improvements will mean more seats, longer trains and a bigger, brighter Waterloo - From 5th-28th August 2017 platforms 1-9 will be closed in order to extend platforms 1-4.
 This will lead to a temporary reduction in capacity and the timetable that can be operated - Transport Focus, working with South West Trains and Network Rail, wishes to explore passengers' awareness and understanding of the works and to gauge their reactions to the planned alterations and how these are communicated - BDRC Continental has been commissioned to do this research.
-This report contains the findings from the qualitative stage.
+This report contains the findings from the qualitative stage